pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 When the user is standing or is not doing an improper squat, the default color of the strip is green.
 So, I did ```.Color(0, 255, 0)``` to show green.

-#### Mode 4 - Party Mode
+### Mode 4 - Party Mode

 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 Calibrating the LED strip was my favorite part of my whole project.
-I wanted ot play around with it more and experiment with how I could show different light patterns, so I decided to use code that shows a rainbow light sequence.
+I wanted to play around with it more and experiment with how I could show different light patterns, so I decided to use code that shows a rainbow light sequence.
 I used the following code:
 ```c++
   for (long firstPixelHue = 0; firstPixelHue < 5 * 65536; firstPixelHue += 256) {
     pixels.rainbow(firstPixelHue);